rickabrac/iOSCombineGPTClient/README.md

 • Flow control is described here: http://tyler.org/iOSCombineGPTClient/FlowControl.png

-• SwiftUI Views and UIViewControllers are tested using swift-snapshot-testing from SPM.
+• SwiftUI Views and UIViewControllers are unit-tested via SPM swift-snapshot-testing, in lieu of XCUITest.

 ## To-Do